 Typical exemptions from sales tax in many states include:

 - Food purchased for use at home (as opposed to food bought for immediate consumption, like at a restaurant)

 - Prescription and nonprescription drugs

-- Professional services, such as accounting, legal, medical, marketing (although tax is usually applied if selling print brochures, direct mail postcards, etc.)
+- Professional services, such as accounting, legal, medical, and marketing

 What is a Sales Tax License?